-At approx 12:25pm on Friday the 17th of January, during school holiday operations, an over height vehicle heading south hit the Princes Highway crossing overhead and pulled the trolley wire down.
+At approx 12:25 pm on Friday the 17th of January 2014, during school holiday operations, an over height vehicle heading south hit the Princes Highway crossing overhead and pulled the trolley wire down.
 The offending vehicle didn’t stop, and it’s quite possible the driver was unaware they had hit the wire.
-A following motorist witnessed the incident and informed the emergency services and the museum.
+The following motorist witnessed the incident and informed the emergency services and the museum.
 This matter is now in the hands of the Police.

 The power protection systems cut in, automatically turning off the power.
 The overhead over the crossing was also designed with the possibility of being hit in mind, so the damage is restricted to just the crossing itself.

 The local Police and Fire brigade also attended and shortly an Ausgrid crew turned up as well.
 By that time one of the museum’s overhead crew had arrived and they were assisted by the Ausgrid crew to clear the fallen wire from the roadway with the minimum impact to the rest of the overhead.

 At the time of the incident, a tram 249 was at the National Park terminus and was trapped there for several hours while appropriate authorities were informed and technical personal attended the museum.
 A member of the day’s traffic staff fetched the stranded passengers with his own small van.
 After the damaged trolley wire was made safe and the National Park line re-energized (via the catenary part of the crossing overhead) 249 was driven under it’s own power back to the crossing but had to be towed across the highway with the tractor under the watchful eyes of the local Police.
 The level crossing equipment was undamaged, and the crossing lights operated normally while 249 was being towed back across the highway.